The 50 must-know acronyms in digital marketing

 SEO is the process of getting traffic from free, organic (non-paying) search results on search engines like Google and Bing.
 It is an important part of digital marketing as driving free traffic to your website directly affects your organic search rankings.

-A backlink is a link to your website that comes from someone else’s website.
-Backlinks are one of the most important things you can have on your site because they help build your search engine rankings.
-More backlinks will help you move up in the rankings, so it’s important to try and get as many backlinks as possible.
+A backlink is a link to your website that sits on someone else’s website.
+Backlinks help build your search engine results and having many backlinks on quality websites will help you move up in the rankings.
 The more targeted your backlinks are, the more valuable they will be to your website.

 Domain ranking refers to your website’s ranking on the internet.
 This is calculated based on the authority of your site and what keywords you rank for in search engines.
 This metric can be used to measure the success of your PPC campaign because it tells you how many people use it to find you.